 IP operates at layer 3 of the OSI model and is often used together with the Transport Control Protocol (TCP) and is referred basically as TCP/IP.

 Internet Protocols (IP) uses a unique addressing assigned to computers and other devices interface that helps to determine the source and destination of packets on a network.
 An example of IP is the Internet Protocol version 4 (IPv4) and the newer Internet Protocol version 6 (IPv6).

 Routing is the process of taking a packet from one device sending it through the network to another device in a different network.

-Routers uses two ways to know the destination of packets; these are Static and Dynamic routing.
+Routers use two ways to know the destination of packets; these are Static and Dynamic Routing.

 i.
 Destination address